William T. Sampson: Spanish–American War

 On May 29, elements of Sampson's command spotted Admiral Cervera's squadron moving into Santiago harbor and the naval presence there was greatly increased to prevent Cervera's escape.
 On the morning of July 3, 1898, Cervera's fleet came out of the harbor.
 Sampson was ashore at a conference with General Shafter, making plans for a coordinated attack on Santiago.
 Rear Admiral Winfield Scott Schley was in command of the Flying Squadron in Sampson's absence and met the Spanish fleet, completely destroying every Spanish vessel in a running sea battle lasting five hours.
 The next day, Rear Admiral Sampson sent his famous message: "The Fleet under my command offers the nation as a Fourth of July present, the whole of Cervera's Fleet".

 Sampson's message omitted any mention of Schley's leadership in the battle, leading to a controversy as to who was responsible for the victory.
 While Sampson also arguably played a significant role in the victory, having laid down the strategic framework and determining the favorable positions of his own forces, it was of course Schley who had actually commanded the fleet during the battle.
 Schley appealed for a court of inquiry, which he got in 1901.
 In the Navy, the quarrel was so divisive that the rank-and-file identified themselves as either a "Schley man" or a "Sampson man."
 The court of inquiry heard testimony in support of Schley by his own men and, despite some criticism of Schley, exonerated the commander of the Flying Squadron.

 After the Battle of Santiago Bay, Sampson was appointed Cuban Commissioner on August 20, 1898, but resumed command of the North Atlantic Fleet in December.
 He became Commandant of the Boston Navy Yard in October 1899 and transferred to the Retired List on February 9, 1902.

+Charles Morgan Promotion

+In February 1901, naval gunner Charles Morgan made a request for promotion to naval ensign.
+Admiral Sampson sent a note to the U.S. Navy Department stating that although Morgan had the professional and technical abilities for promotion, he lacked the "social advantages" necessary for promotion.
+Sampson's comments were upbraided in the U.S. Senate by Senator William V. Allen of Nebraska, who referred to Sampson as a "conceited ass" and endorsing a "snobbish aristocracy".

+An oversized Abraham Lincoln, holding an ax, addresses a diminutive Rear Admiral William T. Sampson regarding the case of Gunner Charles Morgan’s efforts toward advancement in rank in the U.S. Navy.
+Caption: “Don’t you think, Sonny, that your ‘five o’clock tea’ rule might shut out some good men?”

+Later Life & Death

 Sampson was a companion of the Military Order of the Loyal Legion of the United States and the Military Order of Foreign Wars.
 He was awarded an honorary doctorate (LL.D.) by Yale University in October 1901, during celebrations for the bicentenary of the university.
+Having retired from the Navy, Sampson died of severe cerebral hemorrhage on May 6, 1902.